Lauren Myracle: Censorship

+Myracle has spoken at length about the angry responses she has received from those upset with her work such as one parent who stated that she could not “believe [that Myracle] introduced [her] 13-year-old daughter to thong underwear.”
+Another opponent was appalled at a hot tub scene in ttyl while a separate writer stated that the author did not have the right to “influence young girls to follow in [her] horrible footsteps.”
+Overall, the author herself has noted that opponents tend to consistently get upset over three subjects often found in her books: thongs, tampons and erections.

 Myracle is highly critical of adults attempting to keep books away from teenagers, believing that kids are smart enough to understand the message in books and learn their lessons.
 Regarding her own children's reading, she says "As a mom, I want my kids to read any book they want!
 I want them to read."

 Awards and honors

 Her first novel, Kissing Kate, was selected an Allie McNamara ALA Best Books for Young Adults for the year 2004.
 Booklist selected it as one of the "Top Ten Youth Romances" of the year, as well as one of the "Top Ten Books by New Writers".

 Rhymes with Witches is included in Anita Silvey's 500 Great Books for Teens and was nominated for "Best Books for Young Adults" by the American Library Association.

 National Book Foundation controversy

 In October, 2011, a controversy occurred when the National Book Foundation listed Shine as one of the five finalists for its annual National Book Award for Young People's Literature.
 Then it announced a mistake: Chime was the intended finalist; it would make an exception and consider six finalists.
 Shortly thereafter, NBF asked her to withdraw Shine from consideration and Myracle agreed to do so.